Elements-Agency/benjaminjyoung/content/story.md

 ## Recovery Era ##
 _2024 - present_

-This era follows dealing with the fallout of the previous, and is when I would begin painting as a necessity.
-Seeking only a life of content and means of survival.
+This era follows dealing with the fallout of the previous events, and is when I would begin painting as a necessity.
+Seeking only a life of being content.

 {{< row-start >}}
     {{< preview col="3" painting="/artwork/erie-rock-ii/" >}}